Bernie Boothman: Playing career

 Boothman first played hurling at club level with St Columba's.
-After emigrating to England he joined the St Finbarr's club in Coventry and won a Wawrwickshire SHC medal in 1955.
+After emigrating to England he joined the St Finbarr's club in Coventry and won a Warwickshire SHC medal in 1955.
 Boothman returned to St Columba's the following year and was part of the club's first ever Dublin SHC success.

 At inter-county level, Shannon first played for Dublin at minor level.
 He won three successive Leinster MHC medals before captaining the team to a 2–7 to 2–3 defeat of Tipperary in the 1954 All-Ireland MHC final.
 At adult level, Boothman played with the Warwickshire team beaten by Cork in the 1955 All-Ireland JHC final.

 After returning to Ireland, Boothman made his Dublin senior hurling team debut in 1956 and quickly became a regular.
 He won a Leinster SHC medal in 1961 following Dublin's first provincial success in nine years.
 Boothman was at corner-forward when Dublin were beaten by Tipperary in the 1961 All-Ireland final.